zfletch/beta-code-converter-js/firefox_extension/README.md

 How to Build Locally
 --------------------

+- Bump version in `firefox_extension/manifest.json` if necessary
-- run `./bin/firefox_build.sh`
+- Run `./bin/firefox_build.sh`
-- open Firefox and go to `about:debugging`
+- Open Firefox and go to `about:debugging`
-- check `Enable add-on debugging`
+- Click 'This Firefox'
-- click `Load Temporary Add-on` and select the file `/your/path/to/beta-code-converter-js/firefox_extension/manifest.json`
+- Click `Load Temporary Add-on` and select the file `/your/path/to/beta-code-converter-js/firefox_extension/manifest.json`
+- Run `./bin/chrome_package.sh` to generate `package.zip` and visit [the developer hub](https://addons.mozilla.org/en-US/developers/) if uploading to web store

 Source
 ------